privacy-scaling-explorations/mixer/README.md

 ## Local development and testing

-These instructions have been tested with Ubuntu 18.0.4 and Node 11.14.0.
+These instructions have been tested with Ubuntu 18.0.4 and Node 11.14.0. (!
+It may not work with node > 11)

 ### Requirements